openstack/nova-specs/specs/liberty/approved/online-schema-changes.rst

 that of the lowest common denominator of databases supported by Nova.

-This would also require changes to sqlalchemy-migrate to be able to manage seperate streams of migrations.
+This would also require changes to sqlalchemy-migrate to be able to manage separate streams of migrations.

 Another option would be remove the use of sqlalchemy-migrate for schema changes altogether.
 The 'db sync' command to nova-manage would be